Best Memorial Day Deals on Furniture You’ll Love

 - Lorem Lor2 5x7 area rug: $99 (save $240).
 The Lorem Lor2 comes in three vibrant colors and is part of a closeout sale, so if you want it, get it quick.

-- Dawnwood crafting desk: $719 with code MEMDAY (save $2,010).
+- Dawnwood crafting desk: $799 (save $1,930).
 This closeout deal gives you a desk with additional space to work with.
 There is a pullout work surface that allows you to fit the desk in a small space but still work on big things.

 - Rencott dining table and 4 chairs: $1,300 (save $99).
 A fresh and airy table, ready to open up and brighten up your dining area.

-- Hillsdale Furniture Laura backless vanity stool: $82 (save $97).
+- Hillsdale Furniture Laura backless vanity stool: $80 (55% off).
 The Laura backless vanity stool is versatile and stylish, ready to be the stool for your vanity, child's room, living room or other purpose.

 - Lacquered regency bathroom vanity: $1,000 (save $998).
 This bold, contemporary vanity has large lucite pull handles and a gorgeous white marble top.